A Singaporean’s Guide to Using a Japanese Onsen [Updated 2024]

 1. Cover Up with the “Modesty” Towel

 To enjoy an onsen, nudity is a must.
-Don’t worry, everyone else is naked too, and they couldn’t care less about your birthday suit.
+Don’t worry; everyone else is naked, too, and they couldn’t care less about your birthday suit.
 Being naked in an onsen is liberating, not embarrassing.
-Trust me, and you’ll feel more self-conscious if you’re the odd one out in a bathing suit.
+Trust me; you’ll feel more self-conscious if you’re the odd one in a bathing suit.
 And yes, while it’s ok to be fully naked, it’s important to be modest.
 Grab your small towel and casually cover your private parts when moving around.
 Remember, most Japanese men and women do the same, adding a touch of elegance to the experience.

 2. Don’t Drop Your Towel in the Water

-The reason why wearing a towel in an onsen and dipping it in the hot spring water is considered bad manners is due to hygiene concerns.
+Wearing a towel in an onsen and dipping it in the hot spring water is considered bad manners due to hygiene concerns.
 As you are sharing the same bathwater with others, it is important to maintain cleanliness and sanitation.

 Currently, many hot springs offer guests clean towels.
 However, in the past, individuals would bring their towels from home, which may not have been recently washed or have used unknown laundry detergent.
 Even a newly washed or brand-new towel could contaminate the onsen water with fibres or chemicals.

-The purpose of an onsen is to cleanse the body and provide relaxation for the mind, as well as to enjoy the health and beauty benefits of the hot spring.
-Owners of renowned hot springs make efforts to keep their water clean and as natural as possible, avoiding the use of chemicals, even if they are government-approved and non-toxic.
+The purpose of an onsen is to cleanse the body, provide relaxation for the mind, and enjoy the health and beauty benefits of the hot spring.
+Owners of renowned hot springs try to keep their water clean and as natural as possible, avoiding using chemicals, even if they are government-approved and non-toxic.
 Their goal is to maximize the healing powers and benefits of the hot spring water by preserving its natural state.

 3. Stop Wringing Water Out From Your Wet Towel

-Accidentally dropped your towel into the water and attempted to dry it?
+Did you accidentally drop your towel into the water and attempt to dry it?
 Don’t wring it into the onsen bath!

 I’m sure I don’t have to explain how wringing your perspiration into the water is unhygienic and disrespectful to the others soaking in the water after you.
-Instead, take it out of the onsen and wring it away from the bath.
+Instead, remove it from the onsen and wring it away from the bath.
 Alternatively, you can always ask for a new towel if needed.

 Based on my personal experience, I recommend placing the towel next to the tub instead of on your head while soaking.
 This way, you can relax without the concern of accidentally dropping the towel into the water.